A Leap into Cold Water

 Here I am, on the brink once again.
 On the brink of daring to jump and dive into the crystal-clear water.
 The rays of the sun find their way through the surrounding trees and shine in my face.
 What wonderful days here in the Salzburger Saalachtal once again!
 Not only for me, no, but for my whole family.
 And what an adventure to boot!
 We find ourselves on a very special mission!
 We are searching for the most beautiful places to pursue our passion of wild swimming.
 There are as many such spots here as grains of sand on a beach.
 Yesterday we spent the whole day in the Vorderkaser natural bathing area, a true paradise for young and old.
 The little ones built dams and splashed about in shallow water while the older children put their courage to the test and dared to jump from the rafts into the water with me.
-A great feature of the Vorderkaser is that there are barbecue sites where you can prepare your own food.
 This was a fantastic experience for our children and of course for us as well.

 Like I bomb I plunge into the water with my legs tucked up.
 If I have to be the first, the test pilot, then the others have to get a little wet at least.
 What an amazing feeling!
 Screaming loudly, I resurface and splash my audience again.
 In this moment, the next jumper strikes the water next to me and joins me in my noisy cheering.
 The happiness that can be found in wild swimming is simply infectious.
 It is a feeling that I can't do without and want to experience again and again, preferably here in the „white water“ of the Salzburger Saalachtal.